Imranmkt/A-B-Testing-E-commerce-Recommendation-/README.md

 Objective:

 The primary objective of the analysis was to conduct A/B testing to evaluate the effectiveness of the recommendation algorithm.
 Specifically, I aimed to determine whether the type of suggestion (phone or cover) had a significant impact on the purchase decisions of customers.

+Conclusion:

+The recommendation algorithm's suggestion type significantly affects customer purchase behavior.
+Specifically, suggesting phones resulted in higher purchase rates compared to suggesting covers.
+This insight can help the e-commerce platform refine its recommendation strategies to enhance sales and customer engagement